wp-plugins/radio-station/readme.md

 # Radio Station

-Radio Station let's you build and manage a Show Schedule for a radio station or Internet broadcaster's WordPress website.
+Radio Station lets you build and manage a Show Schedule for a radio station or Internet broadcaster's WordPress website.

 ## Plugin Details